nobeam/eleganttools/README.md

 ## Examples

-This repository contains also multiple examples in the `examples` folder.
-Additionally each example contains a separate `Readme` with further instructions.
+This repository also includes multiple examples in the `examples` folder.
+Additionally each example contains a separate `Readme.md` file with further instructions.

 ### Symbolic Links